gladius/google-spring-boot-rest-api-authorization/readme.md

 # Spring boot google oauth authentication

-This **Spring Boot Starter** can be your ready to use middleware server for your Flutter, React Native, Native Mobile or Web Frontends projects with **Spring Security** to seamlessly create and use protected rest API's.
+This **Spring Boot Starter** can be your ready to use middleware server for your Flutter, React Native, Native Mobile or Web Frontends projects with **Spring Security** to seamlessly create and consume protected rest API's.

+Note:-

+This server does not use spring security's Oauth2 social library but rather uses google's api client in combination with spring security's http security functionality to provide a simple yet secure authorization solution.

 ### Configuration